Westnet

-Westnet is a Perth-based Australian telecommunications company providing broadband ADSL, broadband ADSL2+, satellite broadband, dialup Internet, telephony and web-hosting services to homes and businesses across Australia.
+Westnet was a Perth-based Australian telecommunications company providing broadband ADSL, broadband ADSL2+, satellite broadband, dialup Internet, telephony and web-hosting services to homes and businesses across Australia.

 History

 Founded in the Western Australian city of Geraldton in 1994 by Chris and Rhonda Thomas, Westnet began in a spare bedroom.
 In 1996 it was purchased by local company Mitchell and Brown Communications and experienced rapid growth over the years as a local internet service provider to the Geraldton region.
 With this expansion came the necessity of larger premises, which saw Westnet relocate to St Martins Tower in Perth in 1999.

 Westnet completed the move to new premises in Central Park Tower, Perth.
 The move was in response to continued growth, and requirements for expanded office space for staff and resources.

 In 2004, Westnet began offering a telephone service in addition to its internet products.
 At this time, the company began referring to itself as a telecommunications service provider, rather than only an internet service provider.